amol-salekar8/reactStarter/README.md

     2)Two types of Rendering
         i)Client side
         ii)Server side
-    3) All the childern going to the outlet
+    3) All the childern going to the Outlet that present in react-router-dom and that Outlet should present  in Parent
+    4)

 ### Class Based Component